dhnblam/workshops/docs/2021_08-30_workshop-proposal_DHNB2022.md

 The aim of this workshop is to gather the coordinators and drivers of DH support units at ALM institutions in the Nordic and Baltic Countries for an exchange of experience, for much needed discussions, and exploring options for collaboration as well as delimitation.
 Thus, the individual units will become visible as parts of greater network of DH in practice and will become recognisable as an emerging supra-national infrastructure.
 A representative selection of DH support units from the different DHNB countries present themselves with lightning talks.
 The workshop participants will then work together mapping out Nordic and Baltic DH units at ALM institutions according to a set of parameters previously agreed on.
 A tentative list of parameters could be:

 How is DH research - and teaching - supported in the Nordic and Baltic Countries?
 Which are the institutions - and which are the concrete units at these institutions - that support DH?
 How do they organise the support?
 Who is supported (researchers, staff, students; public; affiliates w/ institutions or anyone)?
 Is access to digital collections provided?
 Are trainings provided?
 Are trainings/support provided outside the scope of the institutions collections?
 Is dissemination of DH research part of the support (events hosted, exhibitions, show-cases, blogs, podcasts, videos)?
 Is there a physical location?
 Is there use of equipment, computers, hardware, "lab"-facilities; books/analog media; space, furniture, etc.?
 Is there a virtual/online presence?
 Is software (licensed, working station) provided, a common work-space online, chat/video-chat/discord, social media interaction.
-Are these 'rogue' units, as a reaction to a imminent demand, formed outside of an institutions mandate or framework or are they fixed-term or even long-term, integrated units (cf. policy; bottom-up / top-down)?
+Are these DH units 'rogue' units, which emerged as a reaction to an imminent demand, formed outside of an institutions mandate or framework?
+Or are they fixed-term or even long-term, integrated units (cf. policy; bottom-up / top-down)?
+Are DH units affiliated with other infrastructures?
 What about staff and background/training?
 Is research initiated by/lead by DH unit?
 What about authorship/contributions to research/representation as contributors?
 Is the support for free or a paid service?
 How is the relation of the unit to DH researchers/students/practitioners at the institution and outside of that institution?
+How are the needs of the research environments mapped in order to offer the best possible support?
+In regards to an open definition of digital humanities: are fields outside of the humanities considered?
+How are digital methods placed in an interdisciplinary discourse?

 The concrete output of the workshop will be an interactive map of DH support units and how they might supplement each other within national and transnational contexts.
 The map will be published via the DHNB website and will serve as a supplement to [similar but outdated map provided by CenterNet](https://dhcenternet.org/), and the [overview provided by the EADH](https://eadh.org/education/digital-humanities-centres).
 Additionally, the short presentations will be made accessible online and expanded with short descriptions of those units that could not be presented as well as new units that are yet to be launched.
 Finally, the outcome of the discussions and the mapping will be collected in a written report to be published in 2022 as a collective work by all participants describing the status quo of the Nordic and Baltic DH infrastructures provided by the ALM sector.